 Lifesaving Care Delivered in the Community

-For more than 15 years, we have worked to reduce the global burden of HIV by testing people for HIV, circumcising males to reduce their chance of getting HIV, and supporting people on treatment.
+For almost 20 years, we have worked to reduce the global burden of HIV by testing people for HIV, supporting people on treatment, circumcising males to reduce their chance of getting HIV and offering oral pre-exposure prophylaxis to people at risk.

-With an estimated 36.7 million people living with HIV worldwide, this work is more essential than it has ever been.
+With nearly 38 million people living with HIV worldwide, this work is more essential than it has ever been.
 We place the community at the center of a continuum of care, with an emphasis on services that respond to the needs of the people.